Hours of Operation and Shift Assignments

-Q: What shift are newer officers assigned to upon entering the department?
+Q: What shift are new officers assigned to?

-A: At this time, shifts do not rotate and are permanent unless there are legitimate needs to move an officer to another shift.
-Again, note that shift assignments will depend upon the needs of the department.
+A: No; an officer stays on his or her shift unless there is a legitimate need to move to another shift.
+Shift assignments depend upon the needs of the department.

 Q: Are there opportunities to work overtime assignments?

-Q: Will the department make accommodations for personnel attending college or other needs?
+Q: Will the department accommodate the schedules of personnel attending college or with other needs?